NethServer/ns8-core/docs/modules/new_module.md

 1. Name your repo with `ns8-` prefix (e.g. `ns8-mymodule`).
    Do not end your module name with a number, like ~~`ns8-baaad2`~~!

-1. An automated initialization workflow will start: wait for its completion.
-   You can follow the run inside the "Actions" tab, the workflow is named "Initial commit".
+1. Clone the repository and follow the instructions inside the README
-   At the end, a new `Repository initialization` commit will appear inside your git history.

-1. You can now clone the repository

 ## Step 2: edit the code